Orthotic/Prosthetic Clinical Internships

 - A resume.

-- An internship reference form completed by their instructor.
+- An internship reference form (PDF) completed by their instructor.

 A confirmation email will be sent one to two weeks after we receive your application.